laiaabm/final-degree-project/README.md

 The input for our analysis consists of blood patches, and the output is the CHIP diagnosis (either CHIP-positive or CHIP-negative).

 The pipeline for the analysis consists of ___ steps:
-1. Quality control of the PB slides – Each 224×224 tile goes through a preprocessing step where its quality is assessed.
+1. Quality control of the PB slides --- Each 224×224 tile goes through a preprocessing step where its quality is assessed.
 Tiles with excessive or deficient cellular density and/or poor resolution are removed.
 The corresponding code can be found in `quality_control/quality_control.py`
-2. Segmentation of WBC – Each individual WBC is segmented using a neural cellular automata approach.
+2. Segmentation of WBC --- Each individual WBC is segmented in 40x40 single-cell patches using a neural cellular automata approach.
 This step is only for the *single-cell-based approach*.
+This code is stored in `segmentation/nca_segment.py`
+3. Feature extraction -- From each image

 ## Contact Information